girlwithglasses/IMG-ProPortal/proportal/README.md

 By default, Plack reads `app.psgi` once and keeps the application in memory.
 To allow live development, you can use the Shotgun loader, which will reload the application if any of the source files have changed.
 To do this, launch the app with the following command:

-`plackup -L Shotgun bin/app.psgi`
+`plackup -L Shotgun  -E development -s Starman --workers=10 bin/app.psgi`

+The `-L Shotgun` parameter is the reloader.

 ## Set up to include the cgi-based installation (Genepool server only) ##

 * WebConfig.pm and WebConfigCommon.pm need to be edited to provide the correct parameters.
-Anything that previously pointed to the Apache cgi-bin directory needs to point at $base/webUI/webui.cgi, and the htdocs directory should now be
+Anything that previously pointed to the Apache cgi-bin directory needs to point at $base/webUI/webui.cgi, and the htdocs directory should now be $base/webUI/webui.htd.
-$base/webUI/webui.htd.
 If there are two .htd directories for an installation (e.g. for proportal), the files should be combined into a single directory.

 Set $base to the directory that the webUI installation is installed in.
 The following parameters should be changed: